tum-gis/sddi-security-federation-framework/Google-IdP/README.md

     cd /etc/ssl/certs
     openssl req -newkey rsa:3072 -new -x509 -days 3652 -nodes -out google-idp_cert.pem -keyout google-idp_key.pem
     ````
-    with the following information:
-    ````
-    countryName = DE
-    stateOrProvinceName = Bayern
-    localityName = Muenchen
-    organizationName = Technische Universitaet Muenchen
-    organizationalUnitName = Ingenieurfakultaet Bau Geo Umwelt
-    commonName = google-idp.gis.bgu.tum.de
-    ````
-    The resulting private key does not have any passphrase.
+    The resulting private key in this case does not have any passphrase.

 *   Allow only ``root`` to have read access to the key file:
     ````bash